-Hardware products can take many years of VC funding to be developed to meet customers' needs, but these start-ups can achieve high valuations and pay-offs for investors.
+Hardware products can take many years of VC funding to be developed to meet customers' needs, but these start-ups can achieve nergy companies that did not successfully scale up, there was a shift toward ucker investment in solar project developers or companies that help high valuations and pay-offs for investors.
 By contrast, energy software and project development companies can have a quicker path to market but offer lower returns.
 The decline in 2022-2023 likely reflects lower willingness among VC funds to make large, long-term bets in the current macroeconomic environment.
 Thus, the share of hardware developers in early- and growth-stage deals tends to shift with changing risk perceptions.
 This indicates that governments could preferentially offer counter-cyclical support to hardware developers during periods when capital is temporarily more costly.